MichaelCurrin/docsify-js-template/README.md

 ## Features

 - Make a modern docs site for your awesome project's existing markdown files
-- Just add one short HTML file to handle the JS, plus an optional config file a menu
+- Low code needed - just use a one short HTML file which handles the JS
 - Easily hosted on GH Pages for free as a static site with no built step needed

 ## Purpose
 > How to use this project

-- Create a **new repo** using the template and host it on Github Pages immediately.
-This is good for trying out Docsify or building a site project scratch.
+- Create a **new repo** from the template and host it on GitHub Pages immediately.
+This is good for trying out Docsify or building a site project from scratch.
-- Or use this as a  **base** - follow instructions to download just the necessary files to your existing report's docs directory
+- Use this project as a **base** - follow instructions to download just the necessary files to your _existing_ repo's `docs` directory
-- View the **live** demo site.
+- View the **live** demo site to see what you'll get.

-For more info on Docsify, see my [DocsifyJS Tutorial].
+For more info on Docsify, see my [DocsifyJS Tutorial][].
 That covers intro to DocsifyJS, including installation, running and configuration.
 If you look at the repo, that has has more content and configuration than this relatively plain template site.

 [DocsifyJS Tutorial]: https://michaelcurrin.github.io/docsify-js-tutorial/#/